When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What if It’s Positive?

-3. Start taking a prenatal vitamin.
+3. Take vitamins: Start a high-quality prenatal vitamin immediately.

 Share Your Experience